 Though you can’t eliminate 100 percent of germs lurking in a sponge, there are several ways to dramatically reduce the risk of cross-contamination—which can lead to food poisoning—with these dos and don’ts.

 DosClean Sponges Daily.
 To lower the risk of cross-contamination, you should sanitize your sponge.
 While testing common household methods used to disinfect sponges, researchers at the USDA found that over 99 percent of bacteria, yeasts and molds were killed by microwave heating damp sponges for one minute or dishwashing with a drying cycle.
+Sponges may also be disinfected with a solution of one-quarter to one-half of a teaspoon of concentrated bleach per quart of warm water.
+Soak the sponge for one minute.

 Replace Frequently.
 Even after two or three uses, your sponge may be teeming with bacteria.
 And while cleaning your sponge daily help reduce the risk of food poisoning, you should consider replacing your kitchen sponge regularly.
 If your sponge starts to smell at any point—toss it out immediately.